 The day of the event, you will click the link and enjoy as many sessions as you are interested in.
 Have an appointment in the middle of the day?
 You can leave and come back with the same link.

 How Do I Pick My Break-Out Sessions?

 This year, you do not need to select your break-out session in advance.
 You will select your session during the event with the click of a button.

 Your early registration helps us prepare for a successful experience!

-To be able to log in the day of the retreat: Register by February 20th (or until spots are full)
+To be able to log in the day of the retreat: Register by the end of the day on February 25th

 Do I Need to be a Team Survivor Member to Join?

 Will the Sessions Be Recorded?